 You can have Mexican rice pudding, hot or cold, depending on your liking.
 It’s just a mouthwatering, sweet, and addictive dessert that will keep you coming back for more.

 I know what you’re thinking.
 How can you fry ice cream when the dessert is prone to melting?
 Well, the secret here is a flash fry that will help solidify the surface, preventing the ice cream from oozing out.
-Or you can make this dessert as an easy air fryer Mexican recipe.
+Or you can make this dessert with an air fryer.

 In Mexico, fried ice cream is an amazing treat for both your eyes and belly.
 The ice cream corn flakes coating will instantly become crunchy when it comes in contact with the hot oil.
 You can watch the mesmerizing frying process of this dessert in Mexican street food stalls.